• Skip to primary navigation

 Immersion blender pesto

-If you don’t have a food processor to make the homemade basil pesto, then no worries.
+If you don’t have a food processor to make the low histamine pesto, then no worries.
 Instead, you can place all the ingredients into a large mason jar or blending jug, then use an immersion blender to make this healthy pesto recipe.

 I prefer to use an immersion blender due to less cleanup of parts and because an immersion blender takes up less space in my kitchen cupboards.
 An immersion blender is perfect for making pesto when you don’t have a ton of liquid, as you can manually move the immersion blender up and down to blend basil into a homemade pesto.